Personal Energy Audit: 5 Emotional Factors

 On the one hand, if we let these strong, negative emotions fester, they sap all our energy and we will not be able to deal with the real situation at hand.

-On the other hand, if we acknowledge the strong negative emotion, we can then apply our energy to doing something rather than wallowing in the stress and the anxiety.
+On the other hand, if we acknowledge the strong negative emotion, we can then apply our energy to doing something rather than wallowing in the stress and anxiety.
 I know this is hard, but if we can do this, then we are on the right path.

 Some emotions can be so overpowering for us that any rational thought process is unlikely.
 One way to deal with the immediate effect of such strong negative emotions can be to seek a positive distraction.
 This can be music for some people.
 Or maybe keep a list of internet sites that give you positive and healthy energy and go visit them.
 Perhaps you can find some motivational talks on the internet and save a list and return to them for inspiration from time to time.
 I myself love music – a great mood changer.

-Emotional Factor No. 3: Gratitude and Reflection
+3. Gratitude and Reflection

 Do you take time out to practice gratitude and reflection?